MISO BUTTER SALMON

 -I used spring vegetables for today but you can use carrot, broccoli, eggplant, anything in season will work for this recipe.
 Throw whatever vegetable you stock in your fridge.

--I don’t recommend red miso for this recipe since I find the flavor is too strong for fish.
+-I don’t recommend the red miso for this recipe since I find the flavor is too strong for fish.

 -For potato, I recommend to use the one which can hold the shape after cooked for long.